3 Terms to Avoid When Talking About Addiction

 Addiction affects almost everybody in some way or another.
 The disease is so widespread, it can come up in conversation often.
-But popular culture and learned language may have well-meaning individuals unknowingly using harmful or hurtful words.
+But popular culture and learned language may have well-meaning family members and friends unknowingly using harmful or hurtful words.

 The Vocabulary of Addiction Recovery